performance is astonishing…”

 What a fantastic weekend start to The H.P.
 Lovecraft

-Cthulhu to a packed audience at
+and reprised Cthulhu to a packed audience at

 vibe grew and continued onto Salford and The Lowry Studio

 the next night with another capacity crowd.
-Mike met fans
+I am so

 to all at Harrogate and The Lowry.
 Two fantastic teams!

-have the first couple of reviews in as well so see what
+first couple of reviews are in as well so see what you

 more dates for the latest Temple and Cthulhu